andreshindi/sf_automation_documentation/README.md

 ### Notes 20-Oct-2025
 - Before proceeding: Organize code blocks -
+- add a check of the outputs/download folder and create them if required
 - Check how to extract the actual FLOW metadata
 - Research how send them to the LLM